Isla Vista attacks: Gun control and mental health

 The attacks renewed calls for gun control and improvements in the American healthcare system.
 Sheriff Bill Brown said Rodger's actions and copycat attacks were due to shortcomings in the mental-health treatment system, noted a widespread shortfall in resources for community mental health care, and criticized inadequate communication from healthcare professionals regarding people who suffer from suicidal or homicidal thoughts.
 Several legislators in California demanded an evaluation of the interaction between the deputies and Rodger on April 30, 2014.
 The Federal Bureau of Investigation (FBI) launched an investigation on the Sheriff's Office's handling of the situation.
 The deputies did not consult the California gun ownership database, which showed Rodger had purchased at least two handguns.
 They also did not examine the YouTube videos that led Rodger's parents to contact them.
 Subsequently, the Sheriff's Office concluded the responding deputies followed all rules and conducted themselves professionally in accordance with both state law and departmental guidelines.

+In a June 2014 livestream with David Karp regarding the shootings, President Barack Obama expressed for stronger gun-control and expressed frustration that Congress had not taken action.
+He also criticized the political influence of gun-rights organizations, including the National Rifle Association (NRA), and said that public pressure would be necessary for Congress to make changes.
+Obama additionally extended his sympathies to Michaels-Martinez's father.

 Despite California having one of the strictest gun laws in the United States, Rodger, despite having undergone several years of psychiatric treatment, passed all necessary background checks.
 Because he had neither been institutionalized for mental health issues nor had a criminal history, he was able to purchase three firearms.
 In California, at the time, undergoing mental health treatment did not disqualify people for applying for firearms.
 When the mental health hotline informed the police of Rodger's threats on YouTube, the absence of an immediate threat meant the police lacked the authority to search his apartment, search the gun registry, or confiscate any firearms without a warrant based on probable cause.